golang/vscode-go/docs/commands.md

 Re-runs the last executed test.

+### `Go: Debug Previous`

+Re-runs the last debugged test run through a codelens or "Go: Debug Test at Cursor" command.

 ### `Go: Toggle Test Coverage In Current Package`

 Displays test coverage in the current package.